 Bring a large pot of water to a rolling boil.
 Season with salt, it should taste as salty as sea water.

-While the shrimp cook, add remaining 2 tbsp butter to a large saute pan.
+Once you remove the shrimp from the pan, add remaining 2 tbsp butter to a large saute pan.
 Melt over a medium heat.
 Whisk in heavy cream and salt.
 Use a wooden spoon to scrape up any bits of brown at the bottom of the pan.
 Bring to a boil and reduce to a simmer, cook for 3-4 minutes minutes until thickened.

 Add pasta to the boiling water.
 Cook until aldente.

 Turn the heat on low and slowly whisk in cheese until it's completely melted and the sauce is creamy.
 Season to taste with salt and pepper.

-Once the pasta is done cooking, use tongs to transfer to the sauce.
+Once the pasta is done cooking, use tongs to transfer the fettuccine to the sauce.
 Reserve cooking liquid.
 Toss the pasta with the sauce until coated.
 If needed, add a little bit of cooking liquid to get sauce to desired consistency.
 Don't add too much!
 Only add about a tablespoon or so at a time, to prevent the sauce from becoming too thin.
 Season again to taste with salt and pepper.
 Add shrimp.
 Toss and serve.